theapu/whatsapp-groups-broadcast/README.md

 ## Introduction
 whatsapp-groups-broadcast is a nodejs service to send messages to multiple whatsapp groups and to send scheduled messages to groups.
 ### How it works
 It uses whatsapp-web.js node module to esatablish a whatsapp web connection.
 A group is created for users who have previlage to send broadcast messages.
 Any message sent to this group will be sent to a list of whatsapp groups specified.
-Bot text messages and attachments can be scheduled.
+Bot text messages and attachments (attachments broadcasting buggy since WhatsApp Web version v2.2049.10)  can be scheduled.
 Contacts and Live location shring is not supported.

 ## Installation
 1. Install nodejs version 10+